Alljuly/ejs-to-do-list/README.md

 ## Project Description

-- The goal of this project is to create a ToDo List web application using Node.js, Express.js, and EJS.
+- The goal of this project is to create a ToDo List web application using Node.js, Express.js, EJS, MongoDB and Mongoose.
 The application will allow users to create and view tasks.
-Tasks will not persist between sessions as no database will be used in this version of the application.
+Tasks will persist between sessions, a database will be used in this version of the application.
 Styling will be an important aspect of this project to ensure a good user experience.

 ## Features